-In the face of global climate change, social inequality, and the COVID-19 pandemic, today’s top companies are breaking the barriers on what it means to innovate.
-From rethinking how we vacation, to making medical breakthroughs and designing entirely automated cities, companies are thinking beyond the shelf lives of their own products and services and focusing on health, well-being, and a sustainable future.
+In the face of global climate change, social inequality, and pandemic recovery, today’s top companies are breaking the barriers on what it means to innovate.
+From redesigning iconic fashion brands to reflect the diversity of consumers, to creating financial products that reflect customers’ social values, and rethinking the car buying process, companies are thinking beyond the shelf lives of their own products and services and focusing on health, well-being, and a sustainable future.

-Representatives from some of the winning companies participated in two panels on innovation and social innovation at the conference.
+At this year’s conference, representatives from some of the winning companies participated in three panels on innovation, the Voice of the Customer in meeting ESG goals, and social innovation at service organizations.

 Meaningful innovation that incorporates a societal impact is part of what makes these companies stand apart from their competitors.
 The Aii proves that innovation without the intent to make a difference doesn’t build strong customer loyalty.

-The conference was attended by more than 300 people interested in innovation.
+The conference was attended by 150 people interested in innovation.

 About the American Innovation Index™ and Social Innovation Index™